 Travel Money Tip: On a budget?
 Visit supermarkets after 8pm, as they are normally selling their fresh produce for 50% off.
 7/11’s are everywhere and sell heaps of super cheap and delicious meals to keep you going, as well.

-Speaking of Budget – how much am I gonna spend?
+Speaking of Budget – how much am I gonna spend in Japan?

 Japan definitely isn’t one of the cheaper Asian destinations; however this doesn’t mean you can’t enjoy it on a budget.
-Here’s a quick list to get you started**:
+Here’s a quick guide to get you started:

 How will you pay for these?
 With the Japanese Yen